ambertav/ctc-simulator/README.md

 ./bin/app
 ```

 The simulator runs with no additional configuration required.
-It automatically reads subway map data from files provided by the MTA located in the `data/` directory to construct the NYC Subway System for simulation.
-All simulation details are logged to `logs/sim.txt`.
+It automatically preprocesses raw data archives for the NYC Subway, Metro North, and Long Island Railroad systems by unzipping and cleaning files into the `data/` directory.
+Using these processed files, the simulation constructs detailed transit graphs for each rail system.
+All simulation events are logged to `logs/sim.txt`.

 ### Run with Docker
 ```bash